 For most people making and selling handcrafted soap and/or cosmetics “natural colorants” means ingredients such as herbs and spices that will change the color of your product.
-If you do a Google search for “natural colorants” you will find articles, posts, messages, books, webinars and more detailing the many ways you can make beautiful and colorful products without the use of chemical or synthetic dyes, micas or pigments.
+If you do a Google search for “natural colorants” you will find articles, posts, messages, books, webinars, and much more detailing the many ways you can make beautiful and colorful products without the use of chemical or synthetic dyes, micas, or pigments.

 Of course, the actuality is a bit more complex.